herbicider/HayatPrecheck/README.md

 1. I'm planning a **centralized architecture** with GPU-accelerated OCR and AI-powered semantic matching for even better accuracy while maintaining complete privacy and HIPAA compliance.
 The vision is a single powerful computer with a highly customized for pharmacy local AI model serving multiple pharmacies.
 *My nVidia DGX reserversion has being indefinitely delayed, I'm planning to use online AI API to process the strings pulled by OCR.
 With prompt engineering, we can ask for a matching score of drug name and directions while keeping other PHIs locally.*

-2. By using **EasyOCR with nVIDIA CUDA**, I can leverage the GPU for much faster and more accurate OCR processing compared to CPU-bound Tesseract.
-EasyOCR provides excellent accuracy and supports GPU acceleration, which opens the door for faster OCR processing that can handle common fonts, layouts, and artifacts seen in prescriptions.
+2. By using **VLM-Based OCR** or **CUDA boosted OCR**, I can leverage the GPU for much faster and more accurate OCR processing compared to CPU-bound Tesseract.
+EasyOCR/PaddleOCR provides excellent accuracy and supports GPU acceleration for the whole image, which opens the door for faster OCR processing that can handle common fonts, layouts, and artifacts seen in prescriptions.
 This could significantly improve text recognition accuracy.
+Even for handwriting prescriptions, with the right model and prompt engineering, we can achieve very high accuracy.

 3. The knowledge base of current local LLM will provide the best drug name and sig **semantic matching**, replacing the hardcoded string matching logic with a more flexible and intelligent approach.

-4. New opensource LLM models are coming out every month, and with the right fine-tuning and prompt engineering, I believe we can achieve very high accuracy for drug name and sig matching while keeping everything local and private.
+And this does not require a big model, an 8b or 13b model could be sufficient.

 **Central Processing Hub Vision:**
 - **One Powerful Machine**: A dedicated high-performance computer with enterprise-grade GPU serving multiple pharmacy locations